openxla/stablehlo/rfcs/20260821-low-precision-complex.md

 StableHLO verifier acceptance is not a claim that every consumer can execute the new types.

+StableHLO serialization validates only StableHLO/VHLO representability.
+A StableHLO-to-XLA bridge must reject `complex<f16>` or `complex<bf16>` before constructing the XLA/HLO module when the corresponding XLA primitive type is unavailable.
+The diagnostic must identify the unsupported type, operation, and target.
+Other consumers must provide an equivalent pre-code-generation capability check or a separately specified legalization path.

 A consumer that lacks support may:

 - reject a module containing the new types with a clear unsupported-type